ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/run-and-debug.md

 1. Select **Ballerina Test** from the drop down available in the upper left corner to start a test debugging session.

-2. Execute one of the commands below to start debugging.

-    - Debugging Ballerina tests: `bal test --debug <DEBUGGEE_PORT>`
-    - Debugging Ballerina tests during the build: `bal build --debug <DEBUGGEE_PORT>`

-    The terminal will show the following log:

-    ```bash
-    Listening for transport dt_socket at address: 5005
-    ```

-3. Click the **Start Debugging** icon on the upper left corner to start debugging.
+2. Click the **Start Debugging** icon on the upper left corner to start debugging.

     You view the output in the **DEBUG CONSOLE**.